At the Service of Mankind

 Their first task is to observe in order to identify the human stakes involved before translating them into market terms.
-The service, the system used to deliver it and the objects used to construct it are the answers to human needs before being commercial offers.
+The service, the system used to deliver it and the objects used to construct it are the answers to human needs before becoming commercial offers.

 Designers draw on their knowledge of the social sciences in order to determine what should be observed and measured.
 They then go on location to see for themselves the issues to be addressed before thinking of solutions.
-Marketing techniques such as polls, panels, and focus groups are all complementary to more scientific methods.
+Marketing techniques such as polls, panels and focus groups are all complementary to more scientific methods.